 - A user is assigned a certain tag

-The drawback of the interface of Chatmatic is that you need to make a different “follow-up message” for every step in the campaign.
+The drawback of the interface of Chatmatic is that you need to make a different “follow-up message” for every step in the sequences.
 Yes, this sounds really weird, so let me explain.
 When you want to send message 1 after one day and message 2 after two days, you need to make two different follow-up messages in Chatmatic.
-This doesn’t give you a nice overview of your campaign:
+This doesn’t give you a nice overview of your sequence:

 - Multiple languages